DataStax-Academy/kubecon2020/README.md

 For many basic config options, you can change values in the `values.yaml` file.
 Next, we will scale our cluster using this method.

-Check our current running values.This command exposes all the current running values in the system.
+Check our current running values.
+This command exposes all the current running values in the system.

 ```
 helm get manifest k8ssandra-cluster-a
 ```

-Notice how each of the yaml files that make up the deployment is displayed here and there is a bunch... yeah Kubernetes is just an OCEAN of YAML.
+Notice how each of the yaml files that make up the deployment is displayed here and there is a bunch...
+Yeah Kubernetes is just an OCEAN of YAML.

 **✅ Step 3b: Scale the cluster up.**